 Fibrocystic Breast Disease

-As a woman ages the ratio of fat to connective tissue changes, so it is quite normal for some areas to feel more dense than others.
+As a woman ages, the ratio of fat to connective tissue changes, so it is quite normal for some areas to feel more denser than others.
 Most all women undergo what pathologists call fibrocystic breast changes, so finding a benign fibrocystic breast lump is quite common.
+60-90% of all women experience fibrocystic breast changes or fibroadenomas according to Suzanna M. Zick, ND, MPH in Botanical Medicine for Women’s Health.
 Today fibrocystic breast disease has been used to describe any thickening, tenderness, or other symptoms, even though all of these are quite normal changes in the breast.
 Some doctors feel that the term fibrocystic breast disease should be discarded.
 This is because women are being diagnosed with having something that for most women is a normal process within the breast.

 The development of non-cancerous breast cysts is quite common due to hormonal changes throughout the menstrual cycle, as well as over the lifetime of the female fertility cycle.
 Most all breast cysts will go away over time, but they can become quite large and painful in some women.
 All lumps should be checked out by your doctor.